 Raced on the varsity ski team for Lincoln Sudbury High School as a freshman

-Graduated from the Startup Intensive program from Central Wyoming College.
+Graduate of the Startup Intensive program from Central Wyoming College

 I coach to pass on the passion, creativity, style, and flow I get from skiing.
 I feel like the luckiest person in the world when I’m skiing, and hope to pass that feeling onto others.
-I hope to make other skiers good stewards of the mountain, practicing, safe, aware, and respectful mountain etiquette, and progress as skiers, and as people, but most of all, have fun because that’s what it’s all about.
+I hope to make other skiers good stewards of the mountain, practicing safe, aware, and respectful mountain etiquette, and to help them progress as skiers, and as people, but most of all, to have fun, because that’s what it’s all about.